rfrey2009/ShareASale/README.md

 2. Overhaul UI using Sketch? (me) Seems pretty basic now.

-3. Add teaser information *before* login so users are greeted with something else before being prompted to join/login using LinkedIn.
+3. Add teaser and/or user "onboarding" information *before* login so users are greeted with something else before being prompted to join/login using LinkedIn.
 Possibly teaser information might include a running list of latest users, attendees, users meeting up, etc.

 4. Brainstorm new features, e.g. would be AWESOME for users to be able to pinpoint each other on a map with an availability indicator, make it as modular as possible since the app is intended to be licensed to different conferences and even industries.